 As ocean levels rise in low-lying areas making them uninhabitable, as droughts and deserts expand, as freshwater disappears from some areas, and as political, ethnical and religious conflicts drive people from their homes to other inhabited areas, conflicts and misery will prevail.
 The problems we have today with people fleeing their homes in the Middle East, and with dismal futures in Latin America and Africa will be minuscule compared with what will take place in years to come as the climate warms and conflicts proliferate.

 We have an economic system modeled to work in a world where population and access to resources are unlimited.
-How will the system work as demands increase, access to resources shrinks, and when there are already millions of malnourished people on our planet?
-As noted earlier, though most people are oblivious to this, our extractions are already far beyond sustainability.
+Our extractions are already far beyond sustainability.

 During times of stress sometimes people work together and are noble.
 At other times it’s every person or country for itself.
-A lot of characteristics of human nature enter in here—greed, caring, shortsightedness, concern for others, fear, etc. Another facet of our behavior, corruption, seems to be the norm and upright individuals, with varying success, have fought against it for centuries everywhere.
-With pressures bearing in on us from all directions, dealing it with it in the future will present new challenges.
+With pressures bearing in on us from all directions, dealing with them in the future will present new challenges.

 What Will Happen If We Change as Fast as We Can?

 In order to reach a level of sustainability there are a daunting number of problems that have to be overcome.
-We also have to deal with momentum and a fixed infrastructure.
-Because of the huge number of young people in the world today, the world’s already unsustainable population will continue to grow for some time to come in spite of what we may do to try and reduce it.
+We also have to deal with momentum, like a growing population, and increasing dependency on shrinking resources, and a fixed infrastructure.
 The world today is highly dependent on fossil fuels for generating electricity and transportation, and they will continue to pump climate-warming gases into the atmosphere for years to come.
-Urban sprawl, which keeps expanding, is totally dependent on automobiles for people to get to work, shop, entertainment, etc. Many houses and apartments built without cross-ventilation and protection from east-west sun will become uninhabitable without air conditioning which will demand increasing amounts of fossil fuel as the planet warms.
+Urban sprawl, which keeps expanding, is totally dependent on automobiles for people to get to work, shopping, entertainment, etc. Many houses and apartments built without cross-ventilation and protection from east-west sun will become uninhabitable without air conditioning, which will demand increasing amounts of energy as the planet warms.
 Rapidly reducing the use of fossil fuels would result in chaos.
 We will be forced to find substitutes for petroleum and natural gas; however this will be difficult considering the mobility that is needed for moving vehicles.
 Farms dependent upon the use of fossil fuels, chemical fertilizers, pesticides, and herbicides would suddenly be unable to produce what is needed to keep the world’s growing population adequately nourished—in fact, they can’t even do that today.
 Some of this is already making the lives of the poor more miserable and precarious.

 Considering what and who we are, what needs to be done to reach sustainability?
 A small number of us see the dangers ahead and are moved to do something about it.
-We want to change direction, and are willing to do what is needed to accomplish it.
+We want to change direction, and are willing to do what is needed to accomplish that.
 A larger number recognizes that there are problems ahead, but are not willing to meaningfully change their ways.
 An even bigger portion of the population is largely ignorant and/or apathetic to what they hear.
 On the far end of the scale there are irrational resistors who fight any change to their lifestyle or assets.
-While we are already doing some things to change direction, unfortunately we don’t do what is necessary to bring about a sustainable world that is more modest but just as pleasant to live in.
+While we are already doing some things to change direction, unfortunately we aren’t doing all that is necessary to bring about a sustainable lifestyle that is more modest but just as satisfying.

 We will have to face up to getting from where we are to where we need to be, from an overpopulated planet with declining agricultural productivity and water supply, to where we can live sustainably.
 This will not be pleasant.
 It will be extremely difficult to reduce our population to a sustainable level, convince people that they can get along happily with less stuff, and to change an economic system that depends upon continual expansion on a finite globe with shrinking resources.
-Doing this without a careful plan, which will be essential although widely resisted, would be chaotic.
+Doing this without a careful plan, which will be essential although widely resisted by business and a public that sees growth as essential, would be chaotic.
 We simply do not give thought to how this could be handled, and what would be the best possible world we could have as we reach a point of sustainability.
 I have not heard of any government planning for this desperately needed inevitable change.

 Looking Farther into the Future